NixOS/rfcs/0099-Replacing bash as the default shell.md

 }
 ```

-those functions are called procs and their variables don't mess with their outter scope.
+those functions are called procs and their variables don't mess with their outer scope.

 - Oil has proper associative arrays (dictionaries or hashmaps) that don't have the problems that bash's have.